Take a double exposure in-camera

 The first image in this series is my Structure Image.

 The second image in this series is my Pattern Image.

 The third image is the camera's compilation of the two which is my double exposure.

 The last image is my final edit for my client's final gallery.
-All edited with my Light and Airy Preset Suite.
+All edited with my Light and airy Brittley Preset Suite.

 You can see how the slight color changes, background changes and exposures make for different end results!
 I hope that you have a blast taking double exposures.
 When you go out and shoot, give me a tag on Instagram — I'd love to check out what you come up with!

 You and me both!
 Pin this image so you can come back to it anytime.